2024 Game Recaps

 Week 1 – September 14, 2024

-- Wesleyan dominates Middlebury in a stunning fashion
+- Wesleyan dominates Middlebury in stunning fashion

 - Amherst outlast Bates in a defensive struggle